haskell/cabal/release-notes/cabal-install-3.14.0.0.md

     `haddock-project` command and in the future might will be useful for hackage support of sublibraries.
 See
     https://github.com/haskell/cabal/pull/9821#discussion_r1548557115.

+- Redefine `build-type: Configure` in terms of `Hooks` [#9969](https://github.com/haskell/cabal/pull/9969)

+  The `build-type: Configure` is now implemented in terms of `build-type: Hooks` rather than in terms of `build-type: Custom`.
+This moves the `Configure` build-type away from the `Custom` issues.
+Eventually, `build-type: Hooks` will no longer imply packages are built in legacy-fallback mode.
+When that happens, `Configure` will also stop implying `legacy-fallback`.

+  The observable aspect of this change is `runConfigureScript` now having a different type, and `autoconfSetupHooks` being exposed from `Distribution.Simple`.
+  The former is motivated by internal implementation details, while the latter provides the `SetupHooks` value for the `Configure` build type, which can be consumed by other `Hooks` clients (e.g. eventually HLS).

 ### Other changes